The traditional surgical treatment for patients with severe reflux symptoms.

 Studies have shown that, over time, the effect of the operation diminishes and that many patients’ symptoms return.
 Five years after the operation 25-50% of patients will have experienced a return of some of their symptoms and many of these will be taking medication once more.
 However, overall quality of life still appears to be better in patients who had surgery than in those who have not.
 Clinical data shows that up to 10% of patients may need a further operation within 5 years either because of symptom recurrence or problems with the fundoplication.
 Re-do surgery is inevitably likely to be more complicated than first time operations.

-Some patients can return home on the day of surgery and virtually everyone else is able to do so the following day.
-Most people find they are able to resume the majority of their normal activities 2-3 weeks after surgery.
+In terms of fundoplication recovery time, some patients can return home on the day of surgery and virtually everyone else is able to do so the following day.

 Page reviewed by: Mr Nicholas Boyle BM MS FRCS 01/11/22